bartam-39/python-NLTK/README.md

-# Python Natural Language Processing with Tensorflow
+# Python Natural Language Processing with NLTK

-This repository use Tensorflow to implement some of the most popular NLP algorithms.
+This repository use NLTK to implement some of the most popular NLP algorithms.
 Additionally, we run the application inside a Docker container.
 This is not mandatory, you can use python venv instead.
 If you like to run the code in a container you need the following:
 - docker installed in your local machine,